Colour, versatility, impact

 Lynne Sinclair was born in Christchurch but spent most of her school life in Blenheim.
 Her artistic skills showed from a young age loving every imaginable craft, designing clothes for her dolls, and winning colouring and drawing competitions.
 She sold her first work, an oil portrait, when she was in her teens.
 Sport was also a passion and Lynne competed nationally in netball, basketball, and athletics.

 Lynne has a strong faith and in her single years led a Youth With a Mission team throughout New Zealand.
 They were involved in drama, music, teaching and speaking in schools, public areas and churches.

-In Lynne’s early working years she was a fashion illustrator and fashion designer and succeeded in winning prizes in the Waikato Fashion Design Awards including two firsts.
+In Lynne’s early working years in Hamilton she was a fashion illustrator and fashion designer and succeeded in winning prizes in the Waikato Fashion Design Awards including two firsts.
 She also tutored art and fashion design at the Waikato Technical Institute.

-1994 Otorohanga Art Awards (overall)
+- 1994 Otorohanga Art Awards (overall)

-1995 Waihi Summer Festival Painting Competition (oil section and overall)
+- 1995 Waihi Summer Festival Painting Competition (oil section and overall)

-1996 Raglan Art Awards (local scene)
+- 1996 Raglan Art Awards (local scene)

-1997 Tauranga Art Awards (pastel section)
+- 1997 Tauranga Art Awards (pastel section)

-1999 Royal Easter Show Auckland (dry art section and overall)
+- 1999 Royal Easter Show Auckland (dry art section and overall)